AmreshSinha/Fake-SpeedTest-Generator/README.md

 # Note
 If you Use it on a remote server then your location in the speedtest image will be of that server only!
->Ques.>How Can You Make a SpeedTest Result with your real location?

->Ans.> Run Locally on WAMP or XAMP server.
+Run Locally on WAMP or XAMP server to get your location in the result.

 # Example
 ![alt text](https://www.speedtest.net/result/7656618580.png)

 # Real Source Code
 https://github.com/jtay/speedtest-fake

->Modified By Amresh
+Currently Maintained by Me

+# Contribution
+For Contributing head over to Issues Section first ;)